 The Corporation typically estimates well abandonment costs area by area.
 Such costs are included in the Reserves Report as deductions in arriving at future net revenue.
-The expected total abandonment costs included in the Reserves Report for 907.5 net wells under the proved reserves category is \$111.7 million undiscounted (\$17.7 million discounted at 10 percent), of which a total of nil is estimated to be incurred in 2018, 2019 and 2020.
+The expected total abandonment costs included in the Reserves Report for 1,413 net wells under the proved reserves category is \$628 million undiscounted (\$61.2 million discounted at 10 percent), of which a total of \$15.7 million is estimated to be incurred in 2019, 2020 and 2021.
 This estimate includes expected reclamation costs for surface leases which have existing wells with economic developed reserves assigned or future development drilling locations.
 The Corporation will be liable for its share of ongoing environmental obligations and for the ultimate reclamation of the properties held by it upon abandonment.
-Ongoing environmental obligations are expected to be funded out of cash flow.
+Subject to pending changes in applicable regulations regarding the abandonment and reclamation, ongoing environmental obligations are expected to be funded out of cash flow.